 - Growling, low or deep growling, baring of teeth, lunging forward or air snapping (biting the air)

 - Biting: Biting comes in many forms.
-As soon as teeth make contact this is considered a bite, regardless if the dog causes injury or not.
-Some dogs may bite, but may not cause injury.
-The fact the dog decided to lunge and bite, but shows restraint from causing injury does not mean the dog did not bite; this is still a bite.
+As soon as teeth make contact with skin or clothing, it is considered a bite, regardless of whether the dog causes injury.
+Some dogs may bite but not cause injury.
+Even if a dog doesn’t bite hard enough to cause an injury, it is still a bite.
 Other dogs will bite and nick the skin, cause a bruise or puncture skin.
-Some dogs do what I call a “snake bite”.
+Some dogs do what I call a “snake bite.”
 This is where a dog bites and quickly releases.
 More serious and dangerous bites are those where the dog continuously bites and/or holds on without releasing.

-- Fixated or intensely focused on a threat.
-Typically, the dog’s eyes might be glued to the threat and will be very aware of their every movement.
+- Fixating or intensely focusing on a threat.
+Typically, the dog’s eyes will be glued to the threat and the dog will be very aware of their every movement.
 Some dogs might follow the threat around in a very intense way when guarding.
-I find this occurs when a dog may feel very concerned or conflicted.
+I find this occurs when a dog feels very concerned or conflicted.

-- Body Blocking or Body Positioning: This typically silent behavior is intentionally used by dogs to block others’ access to their valued resource.
+- Body blocking or body positioning: This typically silent behavior is intentionally used by dogs to block others’ access to their valued resource.
 For example, you might find they will stand over or in between their resource and other people or dogs.
-If a dog is guarding a human, say their owner, you may find that they may lean against that person they are guarding, usually while staring at the threat.
-Or they might position themselves by standing in between the threat and the resource.
+If a dog is guarding a human, for example their owner, you may find that they lean against that person, usually while staring at the threat.
+Or they might position themselves in between the threat and the resource.

-- Touching/Body Handling Issues: One thing that I have observed in resource guarders is that many of them may not enjoy or just tolerate touching and body handling.
+- Touching/body handling issues: One thing that I have observed in resource guarders is that many of them do not enjoy, or they just tolerate, touching and body handling.
 Trainer and behavior expert Jean Donaldson in her book Mine!
-(2002), and assessment and behavior expert Sue Sternberg, both share that in their experiences dogs who resource guard have a higher likelihood of not enjoying or just tolerate being touched or handled.
-There is no clear answer as to why this is but it is an observation worth noting.
+(2002), and assessment and behavior expert Sue Sternberg, both share that in their experiences dogs who resource guard have a higher likelihood of not enjoying or just tolerating being touched or handled.
+There is no clear answer as to why this is, but it is an observation worth noting.

 - Some dogs will resource guard things that are not in their possession.
 I had a dog who would resource guard from across the house.
 If he saw another dog or person approach me, he would very quickly rush over and position himself in between me and the other dog or person.
-If he saw someone walking towards a part of the house he found valuable, he would rush over towards that person to guard that area.
-So it is important to note that in some cases, dogs can guard things that are not in their possession.
+If he saw someone walking toward a part of the house he found valuable, he would rush over toward that person to guard that area.
+So, it is important to note that in some cases, dogs can guard things that are not in their possession.

-- Dog to Dog Issues: In homes with multiple dogs, it is normal and common for dogs to resource guard things from other dogs.
+- Dog-dog issues: In homes with multiple dogs, it is normal for dogs to resource guard things from each other.
 Just like people sometimes have minor disagreements or need to set clear boundaries, so do our dogs.
 If a dog growls or bares his teeth at a dog or even lunges toward one of the other dogs in the home, he is trying to set clear boundaries.
-As long as this is not happening often and no one is getting bullying or injured this is not a bad thing.
+As long as this is not happening often and no one is getting bullied or injured, this is not a bad thing.
 Bullying can include a range of behaviors.
 One of the dogs may be constantly harassing or pushing the other around, body slamming into the other dog, even knocking or flipping the other dog over.
 Other bullying behaviors may include excessively chasing or being controlling in some manner that is more intense than in play.
 You might even see excessive growling, chasing or snapping behavior.
-However, if a dog is constantly being bullied, is feeling very threatened or stressed, misinterpreting communication signals or resource guarding is increasing between one or both dogs, this can become a bigger and more serious issue.
+However, if a dog is constantly being bullied and feeling very threatened or stressed, if either dog is misinterpreting communication signals, or if resource guarding is increasing between the dogs, this can become a bigger and more serious issue.

 Why Do Dogs Resource Guard?

-Again, resource guarding (in all animals, including humans) is a normal, natural survival behavior which appears more in some dogs than other dogs.
+Again, resource guarding (in all animals, including humans) is a normal, natural survival behavior that appears more in some dogs than others.
 Dogs may resource guard for a number of reasons.

 Some of these reasons include:

-- Changes in the environment (Including but not limited to: new baby, visitor, new dog, someone entering or exit a threshold or doorway)
+- Changes in the environment (including but not limited to a new baby, a visitor, a new dog, someone entering or exiting through a threshold or doorway).

-- Feeling the need to control the outcome of the environment
+- Feeling the need to control the outcome of some aspect of the environment.

-Additionally, dogs may also resource guard due to lack of socialization, genetics, imbalance of brain chemicals and/or the influence of human behavior.
+Additionally, dogs may resource guard due to lack of socialization, genetic predisposition, imbalance of brain chemicals and/or the influence of human behavior.
 I have briefly touched on these topics below as I feel they are worth pointing out.

-- Lack of Socialization: Dogs that were not socialized or not socialized appropriately during the socialization period (which starts at approximately 3 weeks of age and last approximately until 16 weeks of age) have a higher risk for behavior issues.
+- Lack of Socialization: Dogs that were not socialized or not socialized appropriately during the critical socialization period (which starts at approximately 3 weeks of age and lasts until approximately 16 weeks of age) have a higher risk for behavior issues.
 To learn more, check out the American Veterinary Society of Animal Behavior puppy socialization position statement.
 Socialization is the process of introducing and exposing a puppy to the world.
-Socialization includes exposure to people, animals, sounds, sights, textures, things and new environments.
+Socialization includes exposure to people, animals, sounds, sights, textures, objects and new environments.
 This is the most impressionable time in a dog’s life.
-Lack of socialization can contribute to behavior issues and development.
-These dogs can become more overwhelmed, frustrated, conflicted, anxious, stressed and/or fearful, which can cause a dog to display resource guarding behavior.
-It is also important to note that dogs in high volume shelter or puppy mill environments can develop resource guarding behaviors as these places can be stressful and resources can be scarce.
+Undersocializeddogs can become more overwhelmed, frustrated, conflicted, anxious, stressed and/or fearful, which can cause them to display resource guarding behavior.
+It is also important to note that dogs in high-volume shelter or puppy mill environments can develop resource guarding behaviors, as these places can be stressful and resources can be scarce.

-- Genetics: A dog’s genetic makeup can determine specific behaviors and tendencies.
-Behaviors such as resource guarding can absolutely be influenced by a dog’s genetic makeup.
-Dogs from parents who are resource guarders for example, may have a higher likelihood of also being resource guarders.
-Poor breeding, such as puppy mills or backyard breeders, can also contribute to this problem as these dogs typically do not come from the best gene pool, they live in stressful environments, they are over bred and they are not socialized well.
+- Genetics: A dog’s genetic makeup can determine specific behaviors and tendencies, so behaviors such as resource guarding can absolutely be influenced by a dog’s genetic makeup.
+Dogs from parents who are resource guarders, for example, may have a higher likelihood of also being resource guarders.
+Poor breeding, such as puppy mills or backyard breeders, can also contribute to this problem as these dogs typically do not come from the best gene pool, they live in stressful environments, they are overbred and they are not socialized well.

-- Imbalance of Brain Chemicals: Imbalance of brain chemicals and hormones is said to occur when there is too much or too little of specific chemicals in the brain, which can affect animals behavior.
+- Imbalance of Brain Chemicals: Imbalance of brain chemicals and hormones is said to occur when there is too much or too little of specific chemicals in the brain, which can affect an animal’s behavior.

-- The Influence of Human Behavior: Often times when I go to homes that are having resource guarding issues, the owners behavior has contributed or exacerbated the issue.
-I have listed out some of the more common issues.
+- The Influence of Human Behavior: Often times when I go to homes that are having resource guarding issues, the owners’ behavior has contributed to or exacerbated the issue.
+Here are some of the more common reasons.

-- One of the biggest reasons is the lack of understanding canine body language signals and behavior.
+- One of the biggest reasons is the lack of understanding about canine body language signals and behavior.
 I highly encourage all my clients to take the time to learn about this subject as this can help drastically improve many situations.

-- Another common reason is because some owners feel that they need to overpower their dog or show them who is boss.
-Many owners and even some professionals are under the impression that we should stick our hands into the dogs food bowl while they are eating or reaching over and grabbing a bone out of the dogs mouth.
-However, this is false.
-In fact, this can actually cause resource guarding to surface or get worse over time.
+- Another common reason is some owners feel that they need to overpower their dog or show them “who is boss.”
+Many owners and even some professionals are under the impression that we should stick our hands into the dog’s food bowl while they are eating, or reach over and grab a bone out of the dog’s mouth.
+However, this can actually cause resource guarding to surface or get worse over time.
 This is because a dog can learn that when they have an item in their possession (such as a bone or food in their dish) and a person approaches them, they need to guard the item because it was taken away from them in the past.

-- When a dog growls, shows its teeth or lunges towards their owner, some owners will get loud with their dogs or will physically reprimand them such as Alpha Rolling them.
-This can cause a dog to defend itself and can make the behavior worse over time.
+- When a dog growls, shows his teeth or lunges toward his owner, some owners will get loud with their dogs or will physically reprimand them using maneuvers such as an “alpha roll.”
+This can cause a dog to defend himself and can make the behavior worse over time.

 - In other situations, owners might tease, provoke or chase their dog before or during a resource guarding incident, ignoring the dog’s signals and appearing as a greater threat.

-- Training or Lack of Training: The way a dog is trained can influence and cause behavior issues.
+- Training or Lack of Training: The way a dog is trained can influence and even cause behavior issues.
 This includes the use of aversive tools and harsh training methods.
-Practicing outdated protocols like sticking your hand in a dogs bowl while he eats or taking a dog bone that the dog was chewing can cause or increase resource guarding.
-Lack of training basic skills such as drop it, leave it, impulse control and boundaries can also contribute to these issues.
-And finally, lack of trust and forming a strong bond between dog and owner can effect behavior.
+Practicing outdated methods like sticking your hand in a dog’s bowl while he eats or taking a bone that the dog was chewing can cause or increase resource guarding.
+Lack of training on basic skills such as drop it, leave it, impulse control and boundaries can also contribute to these issues.
+And finally, lack of trust and failure to form a strong bond between dog and owner can affect behavior.